Fractional Brauer configuration algebras II: covering theory: The fundamental group of an -BC is isomorphic to the fundamental group of the quiver with relations

-It is straightforward to show that the fundamental group $\Pi(Q,I)$ is isomorphic to the group of equivalence classes of closed walks of $Q$ at $x$ under the equivalence relation $\sim_{I}$.
+For a connected quiver and for a vertex $x$ of $Q$, it is straightforward to show that the fundamental group $\Pi(Q,I)$ is isomorphic to the group of equivalence classes of closed walks of $Q$ at $x$ under the equivalence relation $\sim_{I}$.
 We shall identify these two definitions for $\Pi(Q,I)$.

 \begin{Lem} Let $E=(E,P,L,d)$ be an $f_s$-BC and let $w$ be a walk of $E$.
 If $\gamma$ is a walk of $Q_E$ with $\gamma\sim_{I_E}f(w)$, then there exists some walk $w'$ of $E$ such that $w\sim w'$ and $f(w')=\gamma$. \end{Lem}